dlang/DIPs/DIPs/DIP-1NN4-QFS.md

     return (*fpp)(); // essentially call a parameter
 }
 ```
-Next, we look at a `@safe` context that tries feeding `aliasingProneFunctional` with mutable function pointers.
+Next, we look at a `@safe` context that tries calling `aliasingProneFunctional` with mutable function pointers.
 ```D
 void context() @safe
 {